quantumlib/Qualtran/docs/reference/qualtran/surface_code/magic_state_factory.md

 ## Classes

-[`class MagicStateFactory`](../../qualtran/surface_code/MagicStateFactory.md): A cost model for the magic state distillation factory of a surface code compilation.
+[`class MagicStateFactory`](../../qualtran/surface_code/MagicStateFactory.md): Methods for modeling the costs of the magic state factories of a surface code compilation.